syncfusion-content/blazor-docs/blazor/maps/how-to/add-different-types-of-markers.md

 # Add different types of markers in Blazor Maps Component

 You can add different types of markers in the Maps component using the [MapsMarkerSettings](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.MapsMarkerSettings.html).
-The following steps describes how to add different types of markers.
+The following steps describe how to add different types of markers.

 <b>Step 1</b>